openupthecloud/cloud-native-academy/docs/cloud-native-academy.md

 * Assinging HTTPS certificates to a CloudFront distributions
 * Introduction to DNS: What is Route53?
 * Associating a Route53 with CloudFront.
-* Setting up a software pipeline with Github Actions

 ---